istio/istio.io/content/about/notes/1.0/index.md

 ## Networking

+ **SNI Routing using VirtualServices**.
+Newly introduced `TLS` sections in VirtualServices can be used to route TLS traffic based on SNI values.
+Service ports named as TLS/HTTPS can be used in conjunction with VirtualService TLS routes.
+TLS/HTTPS ports without an accompanying VirtualService will be treated as opaque TCP.

 - **Old (v1alpha1) networking APIs are no longer available**.
 Support for the old `v1alpha1` traffic management model has been removed.

 - **Istio Ingress Deprecated**.
 The old Istio ingress is deprecated and disabled by default.
-We encourage users to use Istio Gateways instead.
+We encourage users to use [gateways](/docs/concepts/traffic-management/#gateways) instead.

-- **SNI Routing using VirtualServices**.
-Newly introduced `TLS` sections in VirtualServices can be used to route TLS traffic based on SNI values.
-Service ports named as TLS/HTTPS can be used in conjunction with VirtualService TLS routes.
-TLS/HTTPS ports without an accompanying VirtualService will be treated as opaque TCP.

-- **Support for streaming gRPC restored**.
+-- **Support for streaming gRPC restored**.
 Istio 0.8 caused periodic termination of long running streaming gRPC connections.
-This has been fixed in 1.0 (via https://github.com/istio/istio/pull/6081)
+This has been fixed in 1.0.

 ## Policy and Telemetry